hg8496/ansible-hcloud-inventory/README.md

 label1_value1 | contains all hosts have label "label1"="value1"
 label1_value2 | contains all hosts have label "label1"="value2"

-The host have the following hostvars
+The host has the following hostvars:

 Name | Description
 ---- | ----